lisekarimi/snapr/docs/index.md

 ## 🔧 Development & DevOps

 - `.env` files for secure management of API keys and secrets
+- Unit testing implemented with `pytest`
 - PEP8 compliance enforced via Ruff and Black
 - Makefile with all essential project commands
 - Pre-commit hooks for code quality, security, and dependency consistency
 - Environment distinction between production and development
 - Docker support for local development and deployment
-- CI/CD automation with GitHub Actions for testing, code quality, security checks, and production deployment
+- CI/CD automation with GitHub Actions for unit testing, code quality, security checks, and production deployment
 - Documentation built with `MkDocs Material`

 ---